Miland3Kok/B-MaC_Bakery/README.md

 ## Overview

 Welcome to the B-MaC repository.
-This comprehensive solution is designed to revolutionize the way our esteemed bakery conglomerate operates.
+This is designed to automate the supply chain management of B-MaC and to give customer-oriented communication.

  B-MaC specializes in delivering high-quality cakes, donuts, cookies, and more to other bakeries and retail customers through an efficient online ordering platform.
 Our key differentiator lies in offering same-day ordering and next-day delivery, thanks to a strategically located warehouse stocked with fresh ingredients.

 ## Technologies